 Posted on July 15, 2021

-During a special legislative session on Wednesday, July 14, 2021, State Representative John Piscopo (R-76) voted in opposition to H.R.
-202, a resolution that would allow Governor Lamont to continue to run the state through his use of executive order until September 30, 2021.
+HARTFORD – State Representative Stephen Harding (R-107) voted today in opposition to H.R.
+202, a resolution that would allow Governor Lamont to continue to run the state through his use of executive order until September 30.
+Part of this extension allows the Governor to continue his mask mandate upon all children in schools throughout the state.

 Despite unanimous opposition to this extension from House Republicans and nine House Democrats, the House voted 73-56 in favor of allowing the governor to continue his executive authority.
-This authorization is the sixth extension of this authority since the original declaration went into effect on March 10, 2020.
+This authorization is the 6th extension since the original declaration went into effect on March 10, 2020.